-Spring is technically around the corner, but it doesn’t feel it when you step outside!
-The chill factor is still high so soup remains one of the best meals to have either during or after a hectic day.
-This is packed full of protein; with simmering steak pieces, our delicious Boosting Beef Bone Broth and a selection of vegetables and lentils, it’s as tasty as it is easy to make.
+Does anyone else just crave a warm bowl of something during summer?
+Soup remains one of the best meals to have either during or after a hectic day, no matter the month.
+This beef and lentil variation packed full of protein; with simmering steak pieces, our delicious Boosting Beef Bone Broth to seal in the flavour and a selection of vegetables and lentils – it’s as tasty as it is easy to make.

 What You Need:

 - 450g beef steak, cut into 2.5cm cubes

 - 2 large sticks celery, chopped

 - 3 packets of Sadie’s Boosting Beef Bone Broth

 - 1 teaspoon dried oregano

 - 2 (400g) tins chopped tomatoes

 - 385g dry lentils